Vronst/PayTrack/README.md

-# Rachunki
+# PayTrack

-Rachunki is a Python application for managing user taxes, subscriptions, income and payments.
+PayTrack is a Python application for managing user taxes, subscriptions, income and payments.

 ## Features (not yet implemented)